tkomarlu/ReceiptTrack/README.md

 | Home and Office | 0.97 | 0.98 | 0.98 | 10226 |

-F1 score is the harmonic mean between precision and recall for
+F1 score is the harmonic mean between precision and recall for each category.
+To calculate the precision, recall, and F1 values for each of the four categories, we used the one-vs-all strategy where we trained a single classifier for each class with samples of that class as positive and all other samples as negative.

 ### Design Layout
 ![](ReadMeImages/Wireframe.png)